ianchanning/stopwatch/readme.md

 <script type="text/javascript" src="./stopwatch/jq.stopwatch.min.js"></script>
 ```

-Next, inside of your document, where you would like the stopwatch to be placed, insert a container DIV.
+Next, inside of your document, where you would like the stopwatch to be placed, insert a container `<div>`.

 ```html
 <div id="myStopwatch"></div>